rdrescher909/HEIC-Converter/README.md

 ## Notes

-This project was made with Google Cloud Run in mind, therefore the limits stated on the `index.html` page are specific to cloud run, if run on your own server, you can submit and receive back as much data as you like.
+This project was made with Google Cloud Run in mind, therefore the limits stated on the `index.html` page are specific to cloud run, if run on a virtual machine instead, it can send and receive as much data as you'd like to pay for.

 ## Contributing

 If you'd like to contribute, feel free to submit a pull request.